maichmueller/reinforce/README.md

 [![C++ CI](https://github.com/maichmueller/reinforce/actions/workflows/cpp.yml/badge.svg)](https://github.com/maichmueller/reinforce/actions/workflows/cpp.yml)

-Have you ever felt like implementing reinforcement learning algorithms in Python is too straightforward and you would rather flip the bit-spatula manually in C++?

-Yeah, me neither.

-`Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces anyway, for when you would like to make use of Reinforcement Learning (RL) in C++ after all.
-It provides spaces and environments of Gymnasium, wherever possible, allowing developers to squeeze the last drop of performance out of their juicy training routines.
+`Reinforce` is a C++ port of the [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) interfaces, designed for those who want to dive into Reinforcement Learning (RL) with a performance boost.
+It offers Gymnasium-like spaces and environments, so you can wring every last ounce of speed from your training routines.

-Keep in mind, that this is very early work in progress and that any API is subject to major change.
+Keep in mind, that this is very early work in progress and that any API may be subject to major change.

 ## Features